Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX (Alban): In the Preferences Shortcut tab, selecting a shortcut in the list updates the combo boxes below (for easy modification of an existing shortcut)
 - BUGFIX (Alban): Precision error during the computation of the size for parts with a Hull defined in the xml.
 - BUGFIX (Alban): When adding a group from the library, the brick were added in reverse order.
-- BUGFIX (Alban): The current selected tab of the Part Lib was not saved when exiting the application, and not reset when restarting.
 - BUGFIX (Alban): The group of Texts were not correctly duplicated (specially group of group)
 - BUGFIX (Alban): When adding a new text, it was added in the back instead of the front like for parts
 - BUGFIX (Alban): The style (italic, bold, strikeout, etc...) for texts were not saved.